Astremy/Piscord/README.md

 In particular, it simplifies the creation of a bot that interacts with a Web server.
 It thus allows to do much more easily various things like bot control panels.

-Thus, in all the examples, Piscord is used with [SAPAS](https://github.com/Astremy/SAPAS).

 ### Documentation
 [Piscord Documentation](https://piscord.astremy.com/) (Only in French for the moment)